Biological Sciences

 Overview

-Biology means the study of living things, from animals to plants to microbes.
-It covers a huge range of scales from molecules and cells to organisms, populations, and ecosystems.
+Biology is the study of living things, from animals to plants to microbes.
+The scale varies from molecules and cells to organisms, populations, and ecosystems.

-- You can narrow down your interests as you progress in your studies.
+• You can focus your interests as you progress in your studies.

-- Our Biological Sciences major has been accredited by the Royal Society of Biology (RSB), the first in Aotearoa to be internationally recognised in this way.
-This means that when you graduate you will be equipped with well-rounded knowledge and skills, making you highly employable both within and beyond your chosen field.
+• Our Biological Sciences major has been accredited by the Royal Society of Biology (RSB), the first in Aotearoa to be internationally recognised in this way.
+This means that when you graduate you will be equipped with well-rounded knowledge and skills, making you highly employable.

 Biological Sciences major